ryanhefner/react-maps-google/README.md

 # 🗺 react-maps-google

-React component that makes it easy to add Google maps and markers to your React projects.
+React components that make it easy to add Google maps and markers to your React projects.

 ## Install